AathreyaG/reactai-starter/analysis.md

-### Problem Analysis
+### Detailed Analysis of the Problem Statement

-- **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective:** Develop an application for the GSA Acquisition Workforce that facilitates the upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.

-- **Key Features**:
+- **Key Features:**
-  - **CSV Upload**: Users should be able to upload CSV files of varying sizes via a web interface.
+  - **CSV File Upload:** Users should be able to upload CSV files containing product data through a web interface.
-  - **Catalog Management**: Users should be able to search and edit product catalogs.
+  - **Catalog Management:** Users need the ability to search, edit, download, and publish product catalogs.
-  - **Download and Publish**: Users should be able to download or publish the entire catalog to GSA marketplaces.
+  - **Integration with Marketplaces:** The application must support publishing the catalog to GSA marketplaces.

-- **Data Structure**:
+- **Data Structure:**
+  - Each product is identified by a unique National Stock Number (NSN).
-  - CSV files contain fields like NSN, rep_office, common_name, Description, Price, UI, and AAC.
+  - CSV files include fields like NSN, rep_office, common_name, Description, Price, UI, and AAC.

-- **Current Catalog**: Over 2.5 million items available, indicating the need for efficient handling of large datasets.
+- **User Interaction:**
+  - Users will interact with the application via a web interface.
+  - The interface should support varying file sizes for upload.

+- **Technical Stack:**
+  - Frontend: React, USWDS components
+  - Backend: Node.js, Sequelize, Postgres
+  - Platform: AWS
+  - APIs: RESTful

 ### Assumptions

-- The CSV file format is consistent and follows the sample structure provided.
+- The CSV file format is consistent and standardized as per the sample provided.
 - Users have the necessary permissions to upload, edit, and publish catalogs.
-- The application will primarily serve federal buyers and GSA personnel.
+- The application will initially be developed for internal use by the GSA Acquisition Workforce.
-- The application should be secure and comply with federal data handling regulations.
+- The MVP will focus on core functionalities without advanced features like user authentication or detailed analytics.

-### Areas of Uncertainty
+### Areas of Uncertainty or Ambiguity

-- **File Size Limits**: The problem statement mentions varying file sizes but does not specify limits.
+- **File Size Limits:** The maximum size of CSV files that can be uploaded is not specified.
-- **User Roles and Permissions**: The problem statement does not detail user roles or access levels.
+- **User Roles and Permissions:** It's unclear if there are different user roles with varying permissions.
-- **Integration with GSA Marketplaces**: The specifics of how the catalog is published to platforms like FedMall or GSA Advantage are not detailed.
+- **Publishing Process:** The exact process and requirements for publishing to GSA marketplaces are not detailed.
-- **Performance Requirements**: No specific performance benchmarks or SLAs are mentioned.
+- **Error Handling:** There is no mention of how errors in file uploads or data processing should be handled.

 ### MVP Plan

-1. **CSV Upload Feature**:
+- **Frontend:**
-   - Implement a basic web interface using React for users to upload CSV files.
+  - Develop a simple React-based interface for CSV file upload.
-   - Use Node.js and Express to handle file uploads on the backend.
-   - Store uploaded files temporarily in AWS S3.

-2. **Basic Catalog Management**:
-   - Parse CSV files and store data in a Postgres database using Sequelize.
-   - Implement a simple search functionality using React and Node.js.
+  - Implement a basic search and edit functionality for the catalog.
-   - Allow basic editing of catalog entries through the web interface.

-3. **Download Functionality**:
-   - Enable users to download the catalog as a CSV file from the database.

-4. **Deployment**:
+  - Use USWDS components for UI consistency.

+- **Backend:**
+  - Set up a Node.js server with RESTful APIs for handling file uploads and catalog management.
+  - Use Sequelize to interact with a Postgres database for storing catalog data.
+  - Implement basic validation for CSV data.

+- **Platform:**
-   - Deploy the application on AWS using the platform engineer's expertise.
+  - Deploy the application on AWS, ensuring scalability and reliability.

 ### Stretch Goal

-- **Publish to GSA Marketplaces**:
-  - Implement a basic RESTful API to simulate publishing the catalog to GSA marketplaces.
+- Implement the functionality to publish the catalog to GSA marketplaces, focusing on one platform (e.g., GSA Advantage) as a proof of concept.
-  - This could involve sending a JSON representation of the catalog to a mock endpoint.

 ### Deliverables

-- Web interface for CSV upload.
+- A React-based web interface for CSV file upload and catalog management.
-- Backend service for handling uploads and parsing CSV files.
+- RESTful APIs for backend operations, including file upload, search, and edit functionalities.
-- Database schema for storing catalog data.
+- A Postgres database schema for storing catalog data.
-- Search and edit functionality for catalog entries.
-- CSV download feature.
-- Deployment on AWS.
+- Deployment of the application on AWS.
-- Documentation for setup and usage.
+- Basic documentation for setup and usage instructions.

-### Questions for Improvement
+### Questions for Improving the MVP

-- What are the specific file size limits for uploads?
+1. What is the maximum file size for CSV uploads?
+2. Are there different user roles with specific permissions?
-- Can we get more details on the required integration with GSA marketplaces?
+3. Can we get more details on the publishing process to GSA marketplaces?
-- Are there specific user roles and permissions that need to be implemented?
-- Are there any specific security or compliance requirements we need to be aware of?
+4. What are the error handling requirements for file uploads and data processing?